 - We build on children’s existing knowledge, our assessments based on each topic show us particular gaps in learning for us to address within our planning for the next lesson

-- We have a more consistent approach across KS1 and Year 3 within our teaching, displays, assessment and lesson structure/set up.
+- We have a more consistent approach across EYFS KS1 and KS2 within our teaching, displays, assessment and lesson structure/set up.

 - Each class has a focused Maths display, children are aware of where to go if they are ‘stuck’, need a particular resource to develop their learning and are beginning to use the maths vocabulary board to improve their mathematical discussion skills.